quic/aimet/Docs/user_guide/index.rst

 AIMET optimizes pre-trained models (for example, FP32 trained models) using post-training and fine-tuning techniques that minimize accuracy loss incurred during quantization or compression.

-AIMET currently supports PyTorch, TensorFlow, and Keras models.
+AIMET supports PyTorch, TensorFlow, and Keras models.

-The following picture shows a high-level view of the AIMET workflow.
+The following diagram shows a high-level view of the AIMET workflow.

 .. image:: ../images/AIMET_index_no_fine_tune.png

-You train a model in the PyTorch, TensorFlow, or Keras training framework, then pass the model to AIMET, using APIs for compression and quantization.
+You train a model in the PyTorch, TensorFlow, or Keras training framework, then pass the model to AIMET, using its APIs for compression and quantization.
 AIMET returns a compressed and/or quantized version of the model that you can fine-tune (or train further for a small number of epochs) to recover lost accuracy.
 You can then export the model using ONNX, meta/checkpoint, or h5 to an on-target runtime like the Qualcomm\ |reg| Neural Processing SDK.

 Features
 ========